peterszerzo/elm-gameroom/talk.md

 The time elapsed in a certain round is also tracked.

-=> `Idle` is derived data
+=> `Idle` is derived data.
+Data that must be derived and underived in more places one might anticipate.

+> Resist the temptation to add explicit derived data just because it is nice to have it explicit.

 ---

 ### Autonomous components

-Gameplay, tutorial and create game room 'components' are fully autonomous, with their own messages, model, update, and even commands and subscriptions.
+In Lettero, gameplay, tutorial and create game room 'components' are fully autonomous, with their own messages, model, update, and even commands and subscriptions.

 There is some mighty strange glue code that I do not wish to talk about.

----

-## Refactoring or waterfall?

-These quirks above made the code so unpleasant that I decided to start with the public API above and just rewrite, copying over bits of Lettero when appropriate.

-Good high-level design goes most of the way there.
+> Embrace codebase socialism.

 ---